skypjack/entt/docs/md/lib.md

 The runtime reflection system deserves a special mention when it comes to using it across boundaries.<br/>
-Since it's linked to a static context to which the visible components are attached and different contexts don't relate to each other, they must be _shared_ to allow the use of meta types across boundaries.
+Since it's linked already to a static context to which the visible components are attached and different contexts don't relate to each other, they must be _shared_ to allow the use of meta types across boundaries.

 Sharing a context is trivial though.
 First of all, the local one must be